Skip to content

 Why is maintenance such a challenge in custodial environments?

-Maintenance requires moving prisoners from cell to cell, or block to block, creating risks and operational disruption.
+Maintenance requires moving prisoners from cell to cell, or block to block, which creates risks and operational disruption.

-To address this, custodial luminaires incorporate removeable gear trays, enabling quick upgrades or repairs, reducing downtime, and improving safety for staff and inmates.
+To address this, custodial luminaires incorporate removeable gear trays, enabling quick upgrades or repairs, cutting downtime, and improving safety for staff and inmates.

 Why are LED gear tray upgrades important in prison environments?